 The clinical manifestations of high blood Phe

-Connecting neurological changes to clinical manifestations may guide new approaches in management.1
+Connecting high blood Phe levels to clinical manifestations may guide new approaches in management.1

 High or unstable Phe levels can impact patient outcomes2-4

 In clinical studies, patients with phenylketonuria (PKU) exhibit a range of suboptimal outcomes, which can correlate with perturbations in blood Phe levels2-4

 Some of these outcomes are:

 decline in IQ for every 100 µm increase in lifetime blood Phe level5

 more likely to have psychiatric disorders compared with patients without PKU3

 NEUROLOGICAL Early-treated patients with PKU may show a likelihood of